zakuArbor/blog/_posts/programming/2024-05-27-regret-tlb-cacheline.md

 ---
 layout: post
 title: A Quick and Flawed Look Into Spatial Locality and TLB
 description: Speculating number of TLB and CPU cacheline requests are needed in respect to Spatial Locality.
-The expectation is that we should see signficantly less TLB miss compared to cache miss
+The expectation is that we should see signficantly less TLB miss compared to cache miss if accessing elements sequentially.
-categories: [programming, c/c++, tlb, cache]
+categories: [programming, c/c++]
 ---

 **WARNING:** I am inexperienced and not knowledgeable of computer architecture.
 Although noted below, I will be making a claim for a simplistic